 We answer these questions (and more!) below.
 Then, scroll down for a complete list of which airlines offer bassinets for infants on their planes and their policies.

 What Is an Airplane Bassinet?

 An airplane bassinet is a detachable cot that is sometimes available for those flying with a lap infant.
-The airplane bassinets are set up on the bulkhead seats, and must be reserved in advance.
+Airplane bassinets are set up on the bulkhead seats.
+They are reserved in advance.
 Different airlines have different policies regarding booking and/or using bassinets (see below).
 However, most will suggest they are for infants that are six-months-old or younger, have a weight limit of under 20lbs, and can only be used for babies who are not yet able to sit upright unassisted.